seanjin97/geekout-2024/docs/docs/advanced/document-it.md

 5. **Better API Discoverability**: Documenting your APIs makes them more discoverable.
 Developers can easily find and explore the available endpoints, understand the functionality offered, and determine if your API meets their requirements.
 This increases the visibility of your API and attracts potential users.

-## Documenting Your Express APIs

-honestly, just chatgpt it. aint nobody got time for allat.

 ## Understanding OpenAPI Specification and Swagger

 ### What is OpenAPI Specification?